 If you continue to feel stuck in collapse, usually there’s some deeper, stuck emotions at work.
 This is often where we find undigested and unmourned grief or the residue of trauma.

 You may need the healing balm of deeper emotional release or more support to unhitch these stuck places.
-This is where a counselor or support group can help touch and embrace these deeper emotions and hurts and restore your sense of power.
+This is where you may want to seek out more support by working with a therapist with trauma training or a support group.